Robert Chisholm (bowls)

-Robert Chisholm (born 1985) is a Welsh international lawn and indoor bowler and former England international bowler.
+Robert Anthony Chisholm (born 14 March 1985) is a Welsh international lawn and indoor bowler and former England international bowler.

 Career

-He bowls for Swansea Indoor Bowling Club and the Blue Anchor BC.
+He bowls for Llanelli Indoor Bowling Club and the Parc Y Dre BC, having previously bowled for the Swansea Indoor Bowling Club and the Blue Anchor BC.
 He reached a world ranking high of 19 in 2009, the same year in which he won the Welsh International Open.

 Awards

 He was awarded the 2010 Young Player of the Year by the World Bowls Tour.